Ethiopia government declares unilateral truce to allow aid into Tigray

 It was not immediately clear how the central government would enforce its edict on the battlefield, where a mix of regional fighters and volunteer militias have been fighting TPLF forces.

-Some convoys have been attacked and looted, others have been unable to get the necessary permission, and in November, Afar authorities arrested more than 70 drivers contracted to deliver aid for the United Nations.
+Some convoys have been attacked and looted, others have been unable to get the necessary permission, and in November, local authorities in the region of Afar arrested more than 70 drivers contracted to deliver aid for the United Nations.

 ADMINISTRATIVE AND SECURITY CONSTRAINTS